History of Burnley F.C.: Foreign owners and record-breaking seasons (2020–present)

-During the 2023–24 season, Burnley were again relegated from the Premier League, finishing 19th with a club record low tally of 24 points.
+During the 2023–24 season, Burnley were again relegated from the Premier League, finishing 19th out of 20 teams.
 The Independent ranked it as "one of the Premier League's worst-ever relegations", partly due to the club having been "naive in the transfer market, naive on the pitch and, by extension, naive in the boardroom".
 Shortly afterwards, however, Kompany went to Bayern Munich for a fee of £10.2 million, which made him one of the most expensive managers in history.
 ALK used a data-driven approach to find a successor and appointed Scott Parker as head coach.
 Described by The Guardian as "far more pragmatic" than Kompany, Parker led Burnley to promotion back to the top flight at the first attempt, ending the 2024–25 season with a club record 33-match unbeaten run and finishing on 100 points.
-The team conceded just 16 goals in 46 matches—an average of 0.35 per game—setting the best defensive record in English league history.
-They also kept 30 clean sheets—equalling Port Vale's record from 1953–54—and became the first English side to go an entire league season without conceding more than one goal in any match.
-Additionally, Burnley became the first club to gain at least 100 points in a specific division on two occasions.
-Despite these accomplishments, they finished second in the league behind Leeds United on goal difference, becoming the first team in English football history to reach a three-figure points total without winning the title.
+The team conceded only 16 goals in 46 matches—an average of 0.35 per game—setting the best defensive record in English league history.
+They kept 30 clean sheets (equalling Port Vale's record from 1953–54) and became the first English side to go an entire league season without conceding more than one goal in any match.
+Burnley also became the first club to twice gain at least 100 points in the same division.
+Despite this, they finished second behind Leeds United on goal difference, becoming the first team in Football League history to reach a three-figure points total without winning the title.

-During a pre-season friendly against Italian side Lazio at Turf Moor in August 2025, Burnley became the first football club in history to live stream a game in immersive virtual reality.
+In August 2025, during a pre-season friendly against Italian side Lazio at Turf Moor, Burnley became the first ever football club to live stream a game in immersive virtual reality.
 (Note: The broadcast, developed by club partner Rezzil, offered viewers a virtual seat inside the ground with a panoramic view of the pitch, live commentary, ambient crowd noise, and real-time visuals including club branding and player kits.)
+The team dropped to the second tier again later that season, with Parker departing shortly before the end of the campaign.
+They finished with a club record low tally of 22 points and recorded only four wins.